maelou363/house_wars/README.md

  * The footer also contain social media icons along with terms/conditions page and FAQ page as well to have another option for navigation of the site.

  ## Home
+  The Home Page is a clean UI with one column wide on mobile, tablet and computer devices.
+This application was designed with mobile first so it works on desktop still but from a design standpoint it's created for mobile.
+  * Calculator - Occupying almost 90% of the viewing on a mobile.
+This layout was choosen as to allow the user to simply add inputs and calculate.
+There are several UI features involved in this design.
+    * Automatically putting Total Debt input at '0' to allow user who has no debt to not have to enter in.
+But if clicked, automatically does remove the 'O' and user can enter in their data.
+    * Reset Button that allows user to remove prior inputs and when reset is clicked will autofocus back into 'Total Gross Income' input.
+      # Calculator Feedback
+      * For visual reasons we added commas into the numbers as the user is typing in the number.
+Allowing the user the ability to have clear feedback on what they have entered.
+      * Autofocus on the first input field (Total Gross Income) which if using on desktop requires so clicking but from a UX perspective we didn't want the keyboard showing up immediately so they will have to click the input upon entering the site.
+We did create a feature where if they click 'reset' buttons it will autofocus back to the total gross income and allow them enter in a new number automatically.
+      * Question Popovers - next to our input labels we have more information that can be displayed should user have questions about what should be counted.
+  * FAQ Section - Occupying around 10% of the viewing on mobile over 375 allows users to see that they have an option
+  * Results Page - Hidden initially until user clicks 'calculate' Which then will slow scroll automatically to the results page.

 #### Future Features: